sanand0/tools-in-data-science-public/json.md

 - JSON only supports 6 data types: strings, numbers, booleans, null, arrays, and objects
 - You can nest data.
 Arrays and objects can contain other data types, including other arrays and objects
 - Always validate.
 Ensure JSON is well-formed.
-Comm errors: Trailing commas, missing quotes, and escape characters
+Common errors: trailing commas, missing quotes, and incorrect escaping

 [JSON Lines](https://jsonlines.org/) is a format that allows you to store multiple JSON objects in a single line.
 It's useful for logging and streaming data.